 Fig. Patio outside of the writer’s studio.
 Chez Baldwin, St. Paul-de-Vence, June 2000.
 Photo by Author.

-The teeming garden, which embraced the house on all sides, was filled with places to sit and take a break; it also held Baldwin’s famed welcome table under an arbor, which appears in some footage in “The Price of the Ticket,” and whose photograph, with the writer sitting at it all alone, appears in his Architectural Digest piece.
-A pathway festooned with dense greenery was adorned with colorful light bulbs strung over a metal frame that supported the vines – a clear remnant from a particularly festive fiftieth birthday party of Baldwin’s on August 2, 1974, “an occasion long talked about … More lights than ever were strung in the little orange grove, the food and wine ‘never stopped.’”
+Outside, a teeming garden embraced the house on all sides, and it was filled with places to sit and take a break—such as the aforementioned “welcome table,” which appears in some footage in “The Price of the Ticket,” and whose photograph, with the writer sitting at it all alone, appears in his Architectural Digest piece.
+Outlining a pathway of dense greenery, a colorful string of lights hung from a metal frame that supported the vines.
+This was reminiscent, perhaps, of Baldwin’s particularly festive fiftieth birthday party on August 2, 1974, “an occasion long talked about … More lights than ever were strung in the little orange grove, the food and wine never stopped.”
 (Leeming 327).
-I walked through the now overgrown, densely green tunnel, and could easily imagine it all lit up at night, witnessing and framing the many guests’ laughter, conversation, and jokes.
+Walking through this now-overgrown patio, I could easily imagine it all lit up at night, and all the laughter and late-night confessions it must have witnessed as so many visitors passed through Chez Baldwin year after year.

 Fig. Passageway, 2000.
 Photo by Author.